 3. Working Messages

 In “Stdio: User” mode, the working messages are shown.
-If you can not see any updated messages, the remote PC might have stopped working.
+If you cannot see any updated messages, the remote PC might have stopped working.
 Then one solution is to switch to “Stdio: Shell” mode and type “reboot” to reboot the remote PC.

 4. Commands